 IPSAS 29 does not preclude either of these two methods.
-If the hedge is treated as a fair value hedge, the gain or loss on the fair value remeasurement of the hedging instrument and the gain or loss on the fair value remeasurement of the hedged item for the hedged risk are recognized immediately in surplus or deficit.
-If the hedge is treated as a cash flow hedge with the gain or loss on remeasuring the forward contract recognized in net assets/equity, that amount is recognized in surplus or deficit in the same period or periods during which the hedged item (the liability) affects surplus or deficit, i.e., when the liability is remeasured for changes in foreign exchange rates.
-Therefore, if the hedge is effective, the gain or loss on the derivative is released to surplus or deficit in the same periods during which the liability is remeasured, not when the payment occurs.
+If the hedge is treated as a fair value hedge, the gain or loss on the fair value remeasurement of the hedged item for the hedged risk are recognized immediately in surplus or deficit.
+If the hedge is treated as a cash flow hedge with the gain or loss on remeasuring the forward contract recognized in net assets/equity, that amount is recognized in surplus or deficit, i.e., when the liability is remeasured for changes in foreign exchange rates.
+Therefore, if the hedge is effective, the gain or loss on the derivative is released to surplus or deficit in the same period Surplus or deficit, the hedge is effective, the gain or loss on the derivative is released to surplus or deficit in the same periods during which the liability is remeasured, not when the payment occurs.
 See Question F.3.4.